 In the process, I know her testimony will continue to challenge and teach me.
 Her very presence will continue pointing me to the kingdom on this side of heaven.

-Dorcas Cheng-Tozun is a writer and editor who has found healing and hope through words.
-She is a columnist for Inc.com, a regular contributor to Christianity Today and Asian American Women on Leadership, and has written for more than a dozen other publications.
-Previously she worked as a nonprofit and social enterprise professional in the US and Asia.
+Previously Dorcas worked as a nonprofit and social enterprise professional in the US and Asia.
 Dorcas has an MA in Sociology and a BA in Communication from Stanford University.
-She currently lives in Nairobi, Kenya, with her husband and adorable hapa son.
+She currently lives in the San Francisco Bay Area and has also resided in mainland China, Hong Kong, and Kenya.
 Find her online at chengtozun.com or on Twitter @dorcas_ct.

 I was nearly 22 years old and had just returned to my college town from a part of Africa that had missed the last three centuries.
 As I walked to church in my weathered, worn-in Chaco’s, I bumped into our new associate pastor...